Se Habla Español

 Large trucking companies often deploy “rapid response teams” to accident scenes within hours or even minutes of a truck crash.
 Their immediate goal is to minimize their liability.
 So, it is important to have a knowledgeable attorney as quickly as possible.

+Since 1968, our South Carolina truck accident lawyers at Joye Law Firm Injury Lawyers have helped injured people and the families of those who are killed recover the financial compensation they need and deserve.
 Because of our record of success, Mark Joye has been invited to join the Association of Plaintiff Interstate Trucking Lawyers of America.
-He also sits on the Trucking Litigation Group for the American Association for Justice.
+He and Attorney Melissa Mosier sit on the Trucking Litigation Group for the American Association for Justice.
+Attorney Eliza Beck is a member of the Academy of Truck Accident Attorneys (ATAA).

 Ken Harrell awarding a check for the scholarship program to a student